Fixed Rate & Capped Rate Mortgages

 Early Repayment Charges (ERC’s)

-Most schemes will have early repayment charges attached to them which mean if you do not keep the mortgage under the agreed scheme, for a specified period, then a penalty or ‘early repayment charge’ would become payable.
+Most schemes will have early repayment charges attached to them.
+This means if you do not keep the mortgage under the agreed scheme, for a specified period, then a penalty or ‘early repayment charge’ would become payable.

 These charges are often expressed as a percentage of the loan being repaid and as such can run into thousands of pounds.

-This is one aspect we will cover with you when shopping around for a suitable scheme.
+This is an aspect we will cover with you when shopping around for a suitable scheme.

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up the repayments on your mortgage.